Thinking Before Constraining: A Unified Decoding Framework for Large Language Models: Appendix

 \textbf{Task Description Variation 2:}

 Format variations are used to instruct LLMs to reason first and then provide answers in a specific format.
 These variations are intended to be task-independent and should therefore remain consistent across tasks.
-However, in the previous work \citep{tam2024let}, the format variations are sometimes kept unchanged and sometimes vary across tasks, which raises concerns about the consistency of the evaluation.
+However, in the previous work \citep{tam-etal-2024-speak}, the format variations are sometimes kept unchanged and sometimes vary across tasks, which raises concerns about evaluation consistency.